abdaalsy/visual-electric/README.md

 # VisualElectric
-Made to help university and high school students build an intuition for electrostatics!
+Made to help university and high school students build an intuition for electrodynamics!
 Enter a problem you're having trouble visualizing and learn from an interactive animation.